savoirfairelinux/jami-client-macos/README.md

 Build Sparkle framework (optional)
 ----------------------------------
-Ring can ship with the Sparkle framework to allow automatic app updates.
+Jami can ship with the Sparkle framework to allow automatic app updates.
 This can be disabled for your custom build by specifying -DENABLE_SPARKLE=false in the cmake phase.